Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Connections

-Note Configuring the RDP Transport policy also enables firewall rules to allow the 3389 UDP port.
+Note Configuring the RDP Transport policy also lets the firewall allow UDP port 3389.

 6. Restart the computer.

-To verify that RDP 8.0 is enabled on a remote computer that is running Windows 7 SP1, connect to the computer from a computer that is running Windows 8 or that is running Windows 7 SP1 by using Remote Desktop Connection (RDC) 8.0.
-After you connect to the computer, follow these steps to verify that RDP 8.0 is enabled:
+To verify that RDP 8.0 is enabled on a remote computer that's running Windows 7 SP1, use Remote Desktop Connection (RDC) 8.0 to connect to the computer from a computer that’s running Windows 8 or Windows 7 SP1.
+Then, follow these steps to verify that RDP 8.0 is enabled:

 1. If RDP 8.0 is enabled, the connection quality button will be displayed in the connection bar.

-The presence of the connection quality button and of the connection quality dialog box confirms the availability of RDP 8.0 for the remote connection.
+The presence of the connection quality icon and the connection quality dialog box confirms the availability of RDP 8.0 for the remote connection.

 New features in RDP 8.0 for Windows 7 SP1